-Note 2: Acquisition and Divestiture
+Note 2: Acquisition

-Acquisition of Sierra Wireless, Inc.
+Sierra Wireless, Inc.

 On January 12, 2023 (the "Acquisition Date"), the Company completed the acquisition of all of the issued and outstanding common shares of Sierra Wireless, Inc. ("Sierra Wireless") in an all-cash transaction representing a total purchase consideration of approximately \$1.3 billion (the "Sierra Wireless Acquisition").
 The results of operations of Sierra Wireless have been included in the Statements of Operations since the Acquisition Date.